ibm-cloud-docs/containers/cs_ingress_types.md

   2. In the `spec.rules` section, change the `host` by removing the extra character from the health subdomain.
 The Cloudflare health check for this subdomain can now resume, and the IP addresses for the new ALBs are added back to the DNS registration.
   3. Save and close the file.
 Your changes are applied automatically.

-10. Optional: If you do not want to run the new Kubernetes Ingress ALBs alongside the old {{site.data.keyword.containerlong_notm}} Ingress ALBs, remove the old {{site.data.keyword.containerlong_notm}} Ingress ALBs and clean up your original Ingress resource files that were formatted for the {{site.data.keyword.containerlong_notm}} Ingress image.
+10. Optional: If you do not want to run the new Kubernetes Ingress ALBs alongside the old {{site.data.keyword.containerlong_notm}} Ingress ALBs, remove the old {{site.data.keyword.containerlong_notm}} Ingress ALBs and clean up your original Ingress resource files that were for the {{site.data.keyword.containerlong_notm}} Ingress image.
   * Original ALBs that run the {{site.data.keyword.containerlong_notm}} Ingress image:
     1. List your ALB IDs.
 In the output, copy the IDs for ALBs that have the {{site.data.keyword.containerlong_notm}} Ingress version in the **Build** column, such as `653`.
       ```